junlimfe/Capstone3/README.md

-## 4. Pre-processing and Feature engineering
+## 4. Pre-processing and Feature Engineering

     •	Create dummy or indicator features for categorical variables
     •	Standardize the magnitude of numeric features: minmax or standard scaler